top of page

 Treasurer

-Board member of the Sault Area Arts Council in Sault Ste Marie, MI and lives in Pickford, MI.
-She holds a BS in Finance and Accounting from Central Michigan University, and retired after 20 yrs as CFO & co-founder of Old Mission Bank in Sault Ste.
+Cathie Chenoweth lives in Pickford and holds a BS in Finance and Accounting from Central Michigan University.
+She recently retired after serving 20 years as CFO and co-founder of Old Mission Bank in Sault Ste.
 Marie, remaining as a Director.
-With 40 years of banking experience including accounting, finance, tax, audit, internal controls, commercial lending, regulatory compliance and staffing, Cathie contributes her background toward fiscal and organizational best practices.
-She has life-long interests in the visual, performing and culinary arts, is a pianist, seamstress and an avid gardener.
+With 40 years of banking experience, including accounting, finance, tax, audit, internal controls, commercial lending, regulatory compliance, and staffing, Cathie contributes her background toward fiscal and organizational best practices.
+She has lifelong interests in the visual, performing, and culinary arts, and is a pianist, seamstress, and avid gardener.

 Holly Morrison,